NMAC427/SwiftOCR/README.md

 ![Image 1](example/OS X/SwiftOCR Example OS X/SwiftOCR Example OS X/images/Test 2.png)

 This image is difficult to recognize because of two reasons:
 - The lighting is uneven.
-This problem is solved by the inovative preprocessing algorithm os SwiftOCR.
+This problem is solved by the inovative preprocessing algorithm of SwiftOCR.
 - The text in this image is distorted.
 Since SwiftOCR uses a neural network for the recognition, this isn't a real problem.
-A NN is flexible like a human brain and can recognize even the most distorted image (most of the time).
+A NN is flexible like a human brain and can recognize even the most distorted images (most of the time).

 ## Dependencies